polisek/qbr-inventory-by-polisek/README.md

 - Fixed saving ammo + saving to db
 - Saves on every shot
 - You can only have 1 Molotov or Dynamite and it will be deleted from your inventory when discarded.
-- It is stored using the serial number.
+- It is saved using the serial number.
 So if the player changes the position of the weapon in the inventory he still remembers it.
 - You don't need to edit qbr-weapons
+- If you throw away the item, the gun disappears from your hands.
+- When give weapon giving with ammo

-- Just copy and paste client/main.lua
+- Just copy and paste client/ main.lua
 - Just copy and paste server / main.lua

 **If you need**